COHWangLab/JCI2022/README.md

 # MCLClusterJCI
+Code and input file to regenerate the cluster result of publication: https://www.jci.org/articles/view/153283/ga
+The original cluster code is from https://github.com/broadinstitute/DLBCL_Nat_Med_April_2018

-Shiny App of project MCL samples into 4 clusters identified in publication: https://www.jci.org/articles/view/153283/ga
+Shiny App of project MCL samples into 4 clusters identified in publication:

 Genetic lesion reference matrix also included samples from https://ashpublications.org/blood/article/136/12/1419/461130/Genomic-and-epigenomic-insights-into-the-origin